pranavrelds/rossmann-store-sales-using-fbprophet/readme.md

 # Problem Statement
-forecast the sales of the stores
+Forecast the sales of the stores

 Description of data
 * Id - an Id that represents a (Store, Date) duple within the test set